Why Won’t My Wisteria Bloom?

 Good question.
 It seems that while many people would like to have a wisteria bonsai, they give up on them when they fail to bloom consistently.
 After all, it is a rather dull looking plant when not in flower.
 I’m sure there are many non-blooming wisteria currently being used as umbrella racks.

-That’s the first thing.
-The second is that wisteria need a lake the size of China to be happy.
-Give your tree a lot of water by immersion of the lower part of the pot in water during summer.
+Secondly they need a LOT of water.
+Either putting them in a shallow pan of water in the summer, or be available for watering 3-5 times a day in the summer.
 DO NOT leave them soaking year round.
-Without resting the pot in a basin of water the tree won’t flower much the next year.
-Oddly, the roots don’t rot.
+I’ve had just as good if not better blooming with hand watering, but it does take watering consistency.
 (In Japan they have watering drones called apprentices, who can water in their sleep if necessary.
-If you don’t own a drone, and don’t wish to water 28 times a day yourself, it is perhaps best to use the immerse technique for the summer growing season.)
+If you don’t own a drone, and don’t wish to water 28 times a day yourself, it is perhaps best to use the shallow pan technique for the summer growing season.)

 The third thing to promote consistent blooming is to be careful when and how much you’re fertilizing.
-It is best to fertilize strongly AFTER FLOWERING (April/May) until about July, and then slack off.
-That way your flower buds will set for next year, and you will restrain foliage growth over the summer.
+Some find it is best to fertilize strongly after flowering (April/May) until about July, and then slack off.
+This thinking goes that flower buds will set better for next year, and you will restrain foliage growth over the summer with less fertilizer later on.
+I’ve been experimenting with fertilizing some in the springtime and have not seen any dampening of flowering at all.
+But I still do fertilize stronger after the first flush of flowering is over.

-Lastly, the wisteria will usually produce some tendril growth, which if encouraged will shift the plant into a vegetative growth habit and reduce flowering.
-Nip these tendrils back to prevent too much growth.
+Fourthly, the wisteria will usually produce some tendril growth, which if encouraged may shift the plant into a vegetative growth habit and reduce flowering.
+It may help to cut back these tendrils in August to prevent too much growth, and to create flower buds.
+I say may because I’ve also seen wisteria bonsai throw out tendrils and still flower well.

-Keep the darn things in the sun.
+After that, keep the darn things in the sun, with your conifers.
 Put up big fans to keep the clouds away.
 And then watch them bloom.

 Maybe I should have titled this one ‘Preventing the Umbrella Rack!’ —but that would have been only slightly better than last week’s overly ambiguous title.